Leefarmer83/Translate-It/README.md

 **Note:** Please make sure you have already created your new repo in Github and have a env.py file to store your sensitive data.

-1. In the terminal create requirements.txt and Procfile files using the commands below (mentioned above):
+1. In Gitpod create requirements.txt and Procfile files using the commands below (mentioned above):
    - $ pip3 freeze --local > requirements.txt
    - $ echo web: python app.py > Procfile